michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-03-five-techniques.md

 The AI walks through a complex HR process one step at a time, pausing after each step until the student signals they're ready to continue.
 This slows down high-stakes processes that students often rush through.

 ### Why It Works for HR
-Many HR processes—disciplinary action, grievance handling, redundancy consultation—are legally and ethically sensitive.
+Many HR processes,disciplinary action, grievance handling, redundancy consultation,are legally and ethically sensitive.
 Students need to understand *why* each step exists and what documentation or legal considerations apply at that stage.
 This technique forces deliberate, sequential thinking.

 ### The Student Prompt (Ready to Use)